home-assistant/home-assistant.io/source/_integrations/dynalite.markdown

   type: boolean
   default: false
 polltimer:
   description: Polling interval for devices in transition.
 Value in seconds.
-When devices are in transition (e.g., a light fading), it will ask for a new state every X seconds until it is at the target level.
-Only relevant when active is set to true.
+When devices are in transition (e.g., a light fading), it will ask for a new state every X seconds until it is at the target level.Only relevant when active is set to true.
   required: false
   type: float
   default: 1.0